-- Almond Flour: This is the gluten-free base for these homemade waffles.
-You can create your own almond flour or buy it at the store.
+- Almond Flour: Use fine, blanched almond flour, not almond meal.
+You can make your own almond flour or buy it at the store.

 - Baking Powder: Helps the waffles rise and get fluffy.